tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

 * Inheritance
   * Exploration: Start with Float object.
 Explore superclasses and classes.
   * Explain how the exception problem was solved over the weekend.
+  * Vehicle exercise.
+* Floating point arithmetic - play with distance in Vehicle class from yesterday.
+  * 129.95*10
+  * 129.95*100
 * Exceptions
   * What happens if I ask for `number_of_wings` on a HybridCar?
   * Raising exceptions